 7. Eat Algarve Cuisine

-If you’ve read some of our other guides and itineraries before, such as our 3 Days in Lisbon Itinerary, you already know how much we love dining experiences during travels!
-So of course, we think that one of the best things to do in Lagos is sampling the freshest seafood and other local delicacies.
+So of course, we have to say: one of the best things to do in Lagos is sampling the freshest seafood and other local delicacies.

 Typical Algarve Food & Drinks to Try

-As for Portuguese drinks, of course you’ll have to order a refreshing caipirão cocktail, made with Portugal’s most consumed spirit, Licor Beirão.
+As for Portuguese drinks, of course, youโll have to order a refreshing caipirรฃo cocktail, made with Portugalโs most-consumed spirit, Licor Beirรฃo.
 Another famous liquor is ginjinha, made from sweet cherries and often served up in a little chocolate cup!
 Yum.

 Click here to book your Classic Food Tour of Lagos!